-In 2016, Virginia became the first state to partner with the DADSS Program through the Virginia Department of Motor Vehicles’ Highway Safety Office.
+Recognizing the potential of the DADSS alcohol detection technology to save lives by preventing drunk driving, in late 2016 Virginia became the first state to use NHTSA highway safety grant funds to partner with the DADSS Program through the Department of Motor Vehicles’ Highway Safety Office.